Album: Threads of Starlight - a collection of 18 atmospheric and lyrical piano solos.

 Kathleen Feenstra ARCT, RMT, H. B.Sc

-In 2016, Kathleen was awarded the B.C.
-RCM Gold Medal for Elementary Piano Pedagogy.
-In 2019, upon the completion of her ARCT in Piano Pedagogy, she received the BCRMTA Piano Pedagogy Award for the highest aggregate mark in the province of BC.
+Her dedication to excellence in teaching has been recognized with the RCM Gold Medal for Elementary Piano Pedagogy (2016) and the BCRMTA Piano Pedagogy Award (2019) for the highest aggregate mark in BC.